ryoga-chan/djmngr/README.md

 # run standalone server
 RAILS_SERVE_STATIC_FILES=true ./bin/server p

-# wait for assets compilation to finish (done once)
+# wait for assets compilation to finish (done only once)
 # then open a browser to http://localhost:39102/
 # and configure the app in Menu > Tools > Settings
 ~~~